-OPPORTUNITIES FOR STUDENT INPUT:
+OPPORTUNITIES FOR STUDENT INPUT

-Any nursing student is invited to attend nursing faculty meetings and the Health Professions Division meetings.
-Nursing student's agenda items for these meetings must be submitted in writing to the Associate Dean of Health Professions in advance of the scheduled meeting.
-For Team meeting day, time and place, contact the Associate Dean of Health Professions.
+Any nursing student is invited to attend nursing faculty meetings and the Health Profession division meetings.
+Nursing students' agenda items for these meetings must be submitted in writing to the Associate Dean of Health Professions or the designated Team Leader in advance of the scheduled meeting.
+For Team meeting day, time, and place, contact the respective Team Leader.
 For date, time and place of Nursing Full Faculty meetings, contact the Associate Dean of Health Professions.
-There is also a designated student representative for each year who serves on the Nursing Advisory Committee which meets once each quarter.
+There are also two designated student representatives for each year who serve on the Nursing Advisory Committee which meets once each quarter.

-Each cohort will decide on student representatives who will serve on the Student Faculty Collaborative committee (SFC).
+Each cohort will decide on student representatives who will serve on the Student Faculty Collaborative (SFC).
 The SFC will hold regularly scheduled meetings to work together on issues and solutions that contribute to successful student outcomes.
 If you have concerns you would like to have addressed in that forum, you are encouraged to bring them to your representative, along with any ideas for process improvement.